-Surveys of the aquatic vegetation of the lake were conducted on June 8, June 24, July 27, August 23, and September 28, 2016.
-Additional surveys of the lake were made frequently throughout the summer months for pre or post treatment evaluation, to collect water quality parameters, as well as to have additional survey data available for management purposes.
+Surveys of the aquatic vegetation of the lake were conducted on June 1, 14, 21, July 26, August 2, 15, and September 18, 2017.
+Surveys of the lake were made frequently throughout the summer months for pre or post treatment evaluation, to collect water quality parameters, as well as to have additional survey data available for management purposes.
 Vegetation surveys determine the locations of target and non-target plant species.
 The results of the surveys are used to determine the most appropriate management strategy.
 The vegetation surveys also document the success of the prescribed management program.
 An AVAS survey is the State of Michigan's method for conducting a complete aquatic vegetation survey.
 The Aquatic Vegetation Assessment Site (AVAS) survey divides the parts of the lake capable of growing plants (littoral zone) into subareas and records the cover of each aquatic plant found in each "site".
 This method of surveying takes into account not only the types of plant species present in the lake but also the densities of those species.
 AVAS surveys are also an excellent way to track plant species trends over time.
 A goal of invasive plant management is to have native plants increase while exotic plants decrease over time.
-The success of this goal can be illustrated through the use of the AVAS data collected over several years.
-Since different native plants grow at varying times throughout the season it is important to evaluate the lake multiple times to account for all species in the lake.
+The success of this goal can be illustrated using the AVAS data collected over several years.
+Since different native plants grow at varying times throughout the season, it is important to evaluate the lake multiple times to account for all species in the lake.
 The first evaluation is conducted in the spring and is used to determine areas that will require treatment or management.
 The second survey is conducted in late summer or fall and is used to determine management success.